OctopusSamples/NDCDevOpsWorkshop/README.md

 ### What is Continuous Deployment

 "[Continuous deployment](https://en.wikipedia.org/wiki/Continuous_deployment) (CD) is a software engineering approach in which software functionalities are delivered frequently through automated deployments.
-CD contrasts with continuous delivery, a similar approach in which software functionalities are also regularly delivered and deemed to be capable of being deployed but are not deployed.
+Continuous deployment contrasts with continuous delivery, a similar approach in which software functionalities are also regularly delivered and deemed to be capable of being deployed but are not deployed.

 ### Octopus Cloud Sign-up

 The first thing we will do is sign-up for the free Cloud Starter edition for each attendee.
-You can get more details on [Octopus.com](https://octopus.com/docs/octopus-cloud)
+You can get more details on [Octopus.com](https://octopus.com/docs/octopus-cloud).

 * Browse to <https://octopus.com/>
 * Click Get Started
 * Register
-* Input URL, Select "West Europe" Region, Company, Name, Email & Password
+* Input URL, Select the "West Europe" Region, Company, Name, Email & Password
 * Wait for it to spin-up & sign in.
 * Take note of URL

 ### Azure DevOps Sign-up

 We will now sign up for an Azure DevOps account, Organization & Project.
-You can get more details on [Microsoft Docs](https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops)
+You can get more details at [Microsoft Docs](https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops).

 * Browse to <http://dev.azure.com/>
 * Select Start Free
 * Sign-in with an account that has no Azure DevOps Organizations (You will need to set up a Microsoft account for this)
 * Create Organization, Select Organization Name & Select West Europe
 * Create OctoFX Project and leave blank
-* Take note of URL
+* Take note of the URL

 ### Integrating Azure DevOps & Octopus Deploy

-* [Generate an Octopus API Key](https://octopus.com/docs/octopus-rest-api/how-to-create-an-api-key) (Class led Instructions provided)
+* [Generate an Octopus API Key](https://octopus.com/docs/octopus-rest-api/how-to-create-an-api-key) (Class led instructions provided).
-* [Generate Azure Service Principal](https://octopus.com/docs/infrastructure/deployment-targets/azure#create-service-principal-account-in-azure) (Class led Instructions provided)
+* [Generate Azure Service Principal](https://octopus.com/docs/infrastructure/deployment-targets/azure#create-service-principal-account-in-azure) (Class led instructions provided).
-* Note Down API Key & Azure Service Principal Details
+* Note the API Key & Azure Service Principal details.
-* Set up Azure Service Principal in Octopus (Class led Instructions provided) (It will likely fail validation if created less than 15 minutes ago)
+* Set up Azure Service Principal in Octopus (Class led instructions provided.
+It will likely fail validation if created less than 15 minutes ago).
-* Install [Octopus Deploys Azure DevOps extension](https://octopus.com/downloads) in Azure DevOps (Class led Instructions provided)
+* Install [Octopus Deploy's Azure DevOps extension](https://octopus.com/downloads) in Azure DevOps (Class led instructions provided).
-* Set up Service Connection to your Octopus Cloud Instance (Class led Instructions provided)
+* Set up Service Connection to your Octopus Cloud instance (Class led instructions provided).

 ### OctoFX Background